MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 - **Use the new Microsoft 365 admin center**

   Throughout the lab exercises for this course, if you navigate to the Microsoft 365 admin center, make sure the slider in the upper right corner is set to **The new admin center**.
-If you can read **Try the new admin center**, select the slider and activate it.
+If you can read **Try the new admin center**, select the slider, and activate it.
 ‎‎
 ‎‎  **IMPORTANT:** The instructions that are provided in the lab exercise for this course are based on the new Microsoft 365 admin center UI and not the classic UI.

 ### **Exercise 1: Prepare Teams admin roles and licenses**

-In the first exercise you will assign required administrative roles to users and check license assignments for the Teams license.
+In the first exercise, you will assign required administrative roles to users and check license assignments for the Teams license.
 To perform these tasks, you will use default tenant global admin.

 #### **Task 1 - Assign Teams admin roles to users**

-In this task you will use the default global admin to sign in to the Microsoft 365 admin center and assign several Teams admin roles to different users.
-This task is crucial for later tasks and exercises as you will perform most of the tasks in context of Joni Sherman’s account.
+In this task, you will use the default global admin to sign in to the Microsoft 365 admin center and assign several Teams admin roles to different users.
+This task is crucial for later tasks and exercises as you will perform most of the tasks in the context of Joni Sherman’s account.

 1. Browse to Microsoft 365 admin center (https://admin.microsoft.com/) as **MOD Administrator**.